Princess Leia: The Empire Strikes Back

-In The Empire Strikes Back (1980), Leia is at the Rebel base on Hoth.
-She leads its evacuation during an Imperial attack, and then flees with Han, Chewbacca (Peter Mayhew) and C-3PO (Anthony Daniels) on the Millennium Falcon.
-They dodge pursuing Imperial TIE fighters by flying into an asteroid field when the Falcon hyperdrive breaks down, with Leia piloting the ship at one point.
-Romance blossoms between Leia and Han during their flight from the Empire; while hiding in the stomach of a space slug, they finally share a kiss.
-With his ship needing repairs, Han seeks out his old friend Lando Calrissian (Billy Dee Williams) in Cloud City, the floating city over Bespin.
-Though he welcomes them graciously, Lando soon turns them over to a newly arrived Darth Vader, who hopes to use them as bait to capture Luke.
-Leia confesses her love for Han as he is frozen in carbonite and then handed over to bounty hunter Boba Fett (portrayed by Jeremy Bulloch, voiced by Jason Wingreen), who is charged with bringing him to the crime lord Jabba the Hutt.
-Lando helps Leia, Chewbacca and the two droids escape.
-Leia senses that Luke is in trouble, and goes back to save him after he is nearly killed during a lightsaber duel and confrontation with Vader.
+In The Empire Strikes Back (1980), Leia is commanding the Rebel base on Hoth.
+As Han prepares to leave the base to pay off Jabba, he tries to make Leia admit that she has romantic feelings for him.
+When Imperial forces arrive and assault the base, Leia leads an evacuation.
+She then flees with Han, Chewbacca and C-3PO in the Falcon.
+While hiding in an asteroid field, Leia and Han share a kiss.
+With the ship needing repairs, Han seeks out his old friend Lando Calrissian in Cloud City.
+Lando welcomes the group graciously, but has betrayed them to the Empire.
+He turns them over to Vader, who hopes to use them as bait to capture Luke.
+Leia confesses her love for Han as he is frozen in carbonite and handed over to the bounty hunter Boba Fett.
+As Lando, Leia, and Chewbacca escape from Cloud City, Leia senses that Luke is in trouble, and she orders Chewbacca to turn the ship around and rescue him.
+He was wounded during a lightsaber duel with Vader, and used the Force to contact Leia.